bvanhoewijk/AoC2024/README.md

 https://adventofcode.com/

+## Day13
+- Part1: Systems of equations.
+Solved with sympy library.
+- Part2: Same, but with bigger numbers.

 ## Day12
 - Part1: Find area and perimeter of fences.
 (BFS)
 - Part2: Find length of sides of perimeter (got stuck with this one)